lucaserly/costerl/README.md

 - Looking back I would invest more resources in UX & UI
 - At some point I realized that I lost too much time in trying to make reusable components
-- I need to learn clean code practices and how to properly structure a project
+- I need to learn clean code practices, how to properly structure a project and improve naming conventions

 ## Developer
 Lucas Erlacher: